-Transferring does not bind 89Zr, but chelate desferrioxamine B (DFO) can be linked to transferrin, and the produced [89Zr]DFO-transferrin can provide good quality PET images at least in mouse models (Holland et al., 2014; Henry et al., 2018).
+Transferrin does not bind 89Zr, but chelate desferrioxamine B (DFO) can be linked to transferrin, and the produced [89Zr]DFO-transferrin can provide good quality PET images at least in mouse models (Evans et al., 2013; Holland et al., 2014; Henry et al., 2018).

 Ferritin protein complexes function as an intracellular ferric ion carriers and storage.
 Its structure is highly conserved in animals, plants, and bacteria.
 Ferritin consists of a protein shell (apoferritin) of 24 subunits, and an iron core containing about 2500 Fe3+ ions.
 Apoferritin synthesis is increased when iron levels are high.
 Ferritin composition is slightly different (isoferritins) in different organs and depending on the demand for iron.
 A subtype of ferritin is also found in mitochondria.
 Ferritin tends to aggregate over time, and the aggregates are degraded by lysosomes into hemosiderin, which is an agglomerate of denatured protein, lipids, and iron oxide.
 Hemosiderin functions as a long-term iron storage, mainly in the liver, spleen, and bone marrow.